ArunavaChatterjee1997/Project1/cla/cla.md

 1. Definitions.

-   "You" (or "Your") shall mean the copyright owner or legal entity authorized by the copyright owner that is making this Agreement with itsme-Subid.
+   "You" (or "Your") shall mean the copyright owner or legal entity authorized by the copyright owner that is making this Agreement with itsme-Arc.
 For legal entities, the entity making a Contribution and all other entities that control, are controlled by, or are under common control with that entity are considered to be a single Contributor.
 For the purposes of this definition,